-The result leaves David Moyes' men seventh in the Premier League, with fourth-placed Liverpool able to open up a nine-point gap over them if they beat West Brom on Sunday.
+The result leaves David Moyes' men seventh in the Premier League, with fourth-placed Liverpool able to open up a nine-point gap if it beats West Brom on Sunday.

-But the visitors' celebrations were cut short when Adam unleashed an unstoppable effort past De Gea from outside the area after 52 minutes.
-It proved to be the winner as United lost their eighth league game of the season and their third straight match on the road in all competitions.
+But the visiting side's celebrations were cut short when Adam unleashed an unstoppable effort past De Gea from outside the area after 52 minutes.
+It proved to be the winner as United lost its eighth league game of the season and the third straight match on the road in all competitions.

-United boss Moyes started the attacking trio of Juan Mata, Van Persie and Wayne Rooney together for the first time as they looked to claim a third victory over Stoke this season.
+United boss Moyes started the attacking trio of Juan Mata, Van Persie and Wayne Rooney together for the first time as the club looked to claim a third victory over Stoke this season.

 Rooney then had the first chance of the game, turning and firing wide inside the area after 14 minutes following Patrice Evra's cross from the left.

 From there, United began to pile on the pressure, Van Persie being next to go close with an effort that deflected wide past Asmir Begovic's right-hand post.

 However, Stoke survived the strong United spell and perhaps should have engineered a shot on goal when Jonathan Walters was slow to react to a loose ball on the edge of the box - Phil Jones producing a well-timed tackle.

 Van Persie then went close for the visiting side when his close-range header took a deflection off Glenn Whelan and crept over the crossbar.

 But seven minutes before the break, Adam's free kick, with the help of a large slice of luck and an inadvertent Carrick deflection, put the home side ahead.